-Can you spot the tiger cub in our photo of the day taken by Panthera's Media Director, Steve Winter, in Bandhavgarh National Park, India?
-This gorgeous photo and more of Steve's tiger photography is featured in a new National Geographic book entitled, 'Tigers Forever: Saving the World's Most Endangered Big Cat.'
+14 month-old tiger cub has its eyes set on a deer near the shore in Bandhavgarh National Park, India.
+This photo and more beautiful tiger photography can be found in Panthera Media Director, Steve Winter's, upcoming National Geographic book, 'Tigers Forever: Saving the World's Most Endangered Big Cat.'

 Pre-order your copy of 'Tigers Forever: Saving the World's Most Endangered Big Cat' (ships in November) and a portion of proceeds will go to Panthera’s Tigers Forever program.

 To continue to highlight International Tiger Day, take a moment to read and share Panthera's Tiger Infographic

 to raise awareness about the fragile state of the fewer than 3,200 tigers that remain in the wild.

 Preliminary density estimates for tigers in southern Sumatra are highest recorded for the island

 New York, NY – In time for the third annual International Tiger Day, recent findings from a camera trap survey in Sumatra, Indonesia have uncovered a burgeoning tiger stronghold on an island that typically makes headlines for its rampant loss of forests and wildlife.

 Our photo of the day is a handsome cougar in Montana taken by Panthera's Media Director, Steve Winter.
 Did you know that cougars have the largest geographic range of any native terrestrial mammal in the Western Hemisphere?
 While cougars are adaptable cats, their numbers are declining.
 Learn how Panthera is working to protect this species through the Teton Cougar Project.